The 5 Best Secured Credit Cards

 Capital One® Secured MasterCard®

-This is the best secured credit card available -- sign up now!
+The Capital One® Secured MasterCard® is the best secured credit card available — sign up now!
 This is one of the few cards that may extend you a credit line in excess of your deposit.
-Your minimum security deposit gets you a $200 credit line.
-This card's standard interest rate is 24.9% variable APR.
+If you make a security deposit of $49, $99, or $200, you will be able to get an initial $200 credit line, determined based on your creditworthiness.
+This card's standard interest rate is 24.99% variable APR.
 Like all Capital One cards, there are no foreign transaction fees.
-This card also comes benefits like auto rental insurance, travel accident insurance, price protection, and Capital One® Credit Tracker, a tool that gives you free access to your monthly credit score and credit tips.
-The best part -- there is no annual fee.
+This card also comes benefits like auto rental insurance, travel accident insurance, and price protection.
+The best part — there is no annual fee.

-With a 17.39% variable APR and $35 annual fee, the OpenSky® Secured Visa® Credit Card is a strong contender on this list.
-Additionally, you may even get approved for a credit line increase up to $5,000 in your first year.
+With a 17.64% variable APR and $35 annual fee, the OpenSky® Secured Visa® Credit Card is a strong contender on this list.
+Additionally, you may even get approved for a credit line increase up to $5,000 at any time.
 There's no credit check so you don't need to worry about an inquiry affecting your score, or even getting declined because of it.
 Choose your credit line as low as $200 up to $3000, secured by a full-refundable security deposit.

-For military members and their family, the USAA Secured Card® American Express® is an attractive option.
+For military members and their family, the USAA Secured Card® American Express® Card is an attractive option.
 Your deposit is put into a 2-year CD to earn interest, so your deposit is guaranteed to grow.
-The APR varies between 9.90% to 19.90% depending on your credit worthiness.
-There are no extra fees and a low 1% foreign transaction fee.
+The APR varies between 10.40% to 20.40% depending on your credit worthiness.
+There are no extra fees and no foreign transaction fee.
 This is also one of the few secured cards that come with extra benefits like rental car insurance and extended warranty.
 It also includes free CreditCheck Monitoring with Experian for six months.
 The annual fee is $35.

-The Capital One® Platinum isn't a secured credit card — you don't have to deposit money in order to get credit.
+The Capital One® Platinum Credit Card isn't a secured credit card — you don't have to deposit money in order to get credit.
 It's a standard unsecured credit card that's offered to those with less than stellar credit.
-It includes free access to your credit score with the Capital One® Credit Tracker, so you can monitor your score and learn about how your spending affects it.
 You may also get access to a higher credit line if you make your first 5 monthly payments on time.
-The APR is 24.9% with no annual fee, no balance transfer fee, and no foreign transaction fee.
+The variable APR is 24.99% with no annual fee, no balance transfer fee, and no foreign transaction fee.